Unified Patent Court (UPC): Opt-Out Strategy for Granted European Patents and European Patent Applications

 BREXIT: Implications for EU Trademarks and EU Designs

-The United Kingdom (UK) withdrew from the European Union (EU) on January 31, 2020 and is now in a transition period, wherein registered EU trademarks (EUTMs) and registered EU designs (RCDs) remain in force in the UK.
-However, the transition period will end on December 31, 2020.
+The United Kingdom (UK) officially withdrew from the European Union (EU) on January 31, 2020, and is currently in a transition period that will end on December 31, 2020.
+During this transition period, registered EU trademarks (EUTMs) and registered EU designs (RCDs) continue to be valid and enforceable in the UK.

 This article explains the implications of the ending of the transition period and the BREXIT for EUTMs and RCDs.